-Kutztown University offers, as both a major and minor, a program in the physical science of Chemistry.
+Kutztown University offers, as both a major and minor, a program in the physical science of Chemistry in the Department of Physical Sciences.
 This area of study provides students with a deep understanding of this science through course-specific classes such as Physical Chemistry, Analytical Chemistry and Organic Chemistry.
 Chemistry majors take classes in biochemistry and mathematics as well.

 The program is approved by the American Chemical Society.